 More Sight Word Activity Ideas

-Melissa shares some fun, hands-on activities to help your student learn their first 100 sight words!
+Melissa shares some fantastic, hands-on activities to help your student learn their first 100 sight words!

-Jessica is a former teacher, so she knows that these activities are both teacher and student-approved!
+Jessica is a former teacher, so she knows that these activities are both teacher-approved and student-approved!

-And it never hurts to keep a list of new activities handy so that you can help your child get excited about sight words!
+Plus, it always helps to have a growing list of interesting activities handy so that you can keep your children and students excited about sight words!

 These activities are simple, effective, and so much fun!!
 You’ll find mini-books, flipbooks, and sentence builders as well as great tips for creating small literacy centers in your homeschool.

-Abby is a classroom teacher, so we know her activities fall right in place when it comes to meeting the public and private school standards.
+Abby is a former classroom teacher and trains teachers from all over the world…so we know her activities fall right in place when it comes to meeting the public and private school standards!

 Kindergarten Sight Words: Dolch List

-Below you’ll find the Dolch Sight Word List for kindergartners as well as the Dolch Noun List.
+Below you’ll find the Dolch Sight Word List for kindergarteners as well as the Dolch Noun List.

 Dolch Sight Word List